zaiisao/Documentation/en/Interactive Broadcast/voice_effect_windows.md

 In social and entertainment scenarios, the users often need various voice effects for more interesting and interacrtive experiences.
 Agora provides a series of methods for developer to flexibly change the users' voice, including adjusting the pitch, setting the equalization and reverberation modes.

 ## Implementation
+Before proceeding, ensure that you have finished preparing the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md) for more information.

 The sample code shows how to change the original voice to Hulk's voice.